shankaritchapurapu/helidon/docs/services/tagging.md

 The sample exposes:

-* `GET /tagging/slugs/empty`
-* `POST /tagging/slugs`
+* `POST /tagging/tag-definitions`
-* `POST /tagging/tag-sets`
+* `POST /tagging/resources`

 The example depends on `helidon-oci-tagging` and demonstrates converting tagged resources to tag slugs and back again.
-It starts through the Helidon service registry, so the endpoint receives the tagging client from the module rather than constructing it directly.
+It also demonstrates Auth SDK authorization and OCI SDK Identity tag definition calls.
+The application starts through the Helidon service registry, so the endpoint receives the tagging and identity clients from their modules rather than constructing them directly.

 ---